Family Trust Update – Exclude Foreigners

-Family Trusts owning land suffer additional stamp duty and land tax.
+Family trusts that own land suffer additional stamp duty and land tax.
 This is because states believe all Family Trusts have foreigners.

-Build this Deed of Variation to exclude foreigners to stop the penalty taxes.
+Build this Deed of Variation to exclude foreigners to stop penalty taxes.

-Foreign person surcharges are additional taxes levied on top of the usual stamp duty and land tax.
+Foreign person surcharges are additional taxes.
+They are levied on top of the usual stamp duty and land tax.
 These surcharges are extra costs you pay over and above the normal stamp duty and land tax.

 Deed of Variation to exclude foreign persons